-Welcome to Colorado Springs Health Partners’ Cardiology department!
+Welcome to the Optum Cardiology department!
 We look forward to partnering with you in your medical care.

 Cardiology is the branch of medicine that deals with diseases and abnormalities of the heart.
 Did you know that Heart disease is the leading cause of death for both men and women in the United States?
 Knowing your numbers (cholesterol, blood pressure, etc) and taking proactive steps to better manage your health can help keep your heart healthy.